Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 ice crystals on a widow overlooking a beige barn.
 The Cycle of Water

 Water evaporates into the air.
-Then condensation turns it into precipitation back to our dear earth, where water flows from the soil into streams and rivers.
-All the while, evaporation takes place, bringing water back into the air—a constant cycle like the seasons.
+Then condensation becomes precipitation on our dear earth, where water flows from the soil into streams and rivers.
+All the while, evaporation occurs, bringing water back into the air—a constant cycle like the seasons.
+Water always flows to the lowest places, leading ultimately to the ocean, the largest and most dynamic body of water.

-Speaking of water: during the winter, if nature does not provide, and the ground is not frozen, it’s essential to keep newly installed plants moist.
+Speaking of water: during the winter, if nature does not provide, and the ground is not frozen, it’s essential to keep new plants moist.
 So please give them a drink, then turn the valve off to your hose bib before the next freeze (Don’t ask how I know this- smile.)

 A yellow golden retriever with snow on her nose walking along a frozen brook